 Instant Pot Bone Broth is an easy frugal method for making a healthy bone broth for your family.
 Instant Pot Set it and forget technology makes this LOOONG process much shorter with no pot minding involved.
 At the end just open the pot.
 Strain the broth out of the crumbly bones and chill it!

-I used my trusty instant pot to create bone broth twice so far.
-Once from a leftover hambone and once from a free grocery store Turkey I had in the freezer…for about two years.
+I received a free grocery store Turkey and forgot it in the freezer…for about two years.
 Not feeding that ole thing to the family but NOT throwing it out either.
 So I made Turkey Jerky Dog Treats and bone broth.
 Both turned out extraordinary.
 And they were free to make other than a tiny bit of electricity.

-Now a days, The instant pot brings that healthy frugal practice back into our modern era.
-We are no longer strapped to the stove for two days to make a good soup base.
+Now with the instant pot We are no longer strapped to the stove for two days to make a good healthy soup base.
 Set it and forget it is the instant pot way.
 Love that!

 Delicious hambone soup uses up Hambone leftovers for a scrumptious, healthy cozy meal.